 More information on these projects can be found on our Doctoral Programmes and Projects page or by contacting the lead supervisor.

 About the joint PhD programme

 Students on the joint PhD programme will be enrolled on a PhD at both institutions.
 Your supervisory team will comprise academics from each institution who will provide support and guidance throughout your research.
 You will benefit from the research community, networking and collaborations of the SHU/LTU global partnership.
 As a student of both institutions, you will have access to services and support provided at SHU and LTU, including a range of professional and personal development for researchers.

-SHU will be your “home institution” where you will begin your studies and spend the majority of your time.
-The expectation is that you will spend up to 12 months at LTU as “host institution”; the timing and duration of this will depend on your programme of research but in general will be in the second year of your degree.
+For these scholarships, SHU will be your “home institution” where you will begin your studies and spend the majority of your time.
+The expectation is that you will typically spend up to 12 months at LTU as “host institution”; the timing and duration of this will depend on your programme of research but in general will be in the second year of your degree.
 If, due to exceptional circumstances, you are not able to travel to the host institution, this requirement may be waived.
 Travel to and study at the host institution will be subject to the usual immigration requirements.

 The joint PhD includes a tailored programme of progress monitoring to fulfil the requirements of both institutions.
 All candidates will write and submit a thesis for defence by oral examination.
 On successful completion of the programme requirements, you will be awarded a PhD jointly by both institutions.